Ninja: Shadow of a Tear: Production

 In November 2012, Nu Image and Millennium Films announced that Ninja 2 was in production, with Isaac Florentine returning to the director's chair.
 Fight choreographer Akihiro "Yuji" Noguchi was replaced by Chinese-Swedish martial artist Tim Man (Kill Bill).

 Filming completed in Bangkok, Thailand, in February 2013.
-In July 2013, Adkins revealed on his Facebook page that the film has officially been titled Ninja: Shadow of a Tear.
+In July 2013, Adkins announced on his Facebook page announced that the film's title had been changed to what would be the release name, Ninja: Shadow of a Tear.

 Reception

 Fred Topel of CraveOnline gave the film a rating of 7.5 out of 10, citing that it is "loaded with fights: really awesome work whether Casey is sparring, picking fights in a rage or actually going up against bad guys.
 Hollywood movies don’t give you this much value."